carlojacob/ohPoo/README.md

 ## Special Thanks
 Thanks to the following for your contributions to the production of this application.

-1. Vince Romani, Lydia McLaughlin and Allyson Vakhovskaya&mdash;former colleagues that provided feedback throughout the development process.
+1. Vince Romani, Andres Llerena, Lydia McLaughlin and Allyson Vakhovskaya&mdash;former colleagues that provided feedback throughout the development process.
 1. [Sound Jay](https://www.soundjay.com/index.html)&mdash;the source of all sound effects in the application, used in accordance with their [Terms of Service](https://www.soundjay.com/tos.html).